-Students from our community school have gained places at a range of universities over the past three years including six to Oxford or Cambridge three to Imperial College and a number to medical school and prestigious Art schools.
-This year students are choosing to read a range of subjects from Art through Mathematics to Medicine and Games Design.
+Students from our community school have gained places at a range of universities over the past three years including six to Oxford or Cambridge, four to Imperial College and a number to medical school and prestigious Art schools.
+This year students are choosing to read a range of subjects from Art through Mathematics to Veterinary Science, Astrophysics and Filmmaking.

 Some of our individual successes, with their chosen destinations, include:

-Other courses being taken up by our students at University include: Architecture, Mechanical Engineering, Games Design, Fine Art, Film and Screen studies, Ancient History, Criminology, Journalism and Geography.
-We also have had one student taking up a place in the Netherlands.
+Other courses being taken up by our students at University include: Marine Biology, Criminology, Animation and Visual Effects, Mechanical Engineering, Games Design, Film and Screen studies, Human Geography, Child Psychology, Audiotechnology and Sports Science.
+We also have a number of students taking up apprenticeships.
 We are delighted that the careful personalised attention the school gives to each student has resulted in them moving forward with exciting next steps which are well tailored for them as individuals.

 Our sixth form is heavily oversubscribed in many subjects for the new academic year in September.

-Headteacher Annie Gammon said: “We are delighted to see these brilliant achievements from all our sixth form students in A level, AS level and vocational courses.
+Headteacher Annie Gammon said: “We are delighted to see these brilliant achievements from all our sixth form students in both A level and vocational courses.
 They, and their teachers, have worked hard and deserve this success.

 “We have more and more students wanting to join our sixth form, with applicants from across Hackney and other London boroughs.
-I’m proud that all our students have got such great results.
-All our intake make excellent progress whatever their starting point: we make a point of providing tailored support for all our students.
-We feel we have managed the transition to the changed A levels very effectively for our students.”
+I’m proud that all our students have got great results: our intake make excellent progress whatever their starting point.
+We make a point of providing excellent teaching and tailored support for all our students.”

 Crispin Truman, Chair of Governors, added that “It’s great to see these continued excellent A2 results from Stoke Newington students.
 Governors, parents, teachers and of course the students themselves can be proud that our community Sixth Form is achieving at the very highest levels of secondary schools nationally. “